5 Types of Tooth Fractures: The Silent Epidemic, Part II

 Now that we’ve covered that, here are the five types of cracks in teeth, according to the American Association of Endodontists1:

-Craze lines: Craze lines are commonly found in many adult teeth and only involve the enamel.
+Craze lines: Craze lines are standard in many adult teeth and involve only enamel.
 They are often seen in unrestored teeth.
-Of course, it is not always easy to determine the extent or depth of a “craze line.”
+Of course, it’s not always easy to determine the extent or depth of a craze line.

-Fractured cusp: Fractured cusp is a complete or incomplete fracture initiated from the crown of the tooth and extended subgingivally, usually going both mesiodistally and buccolingually.
-The fracture usually involves two aspects of the cusp, crosses the marginal ridge and extends down a buccal or lingual groove.
+Fractured cusp: A fractured cusp is a complete or incomplete fracture initiated from the tooth’s crown and extended subgingivally, usually going both mesiodistally and buccolingually.
+The fracture usually involves two aspects of the cusp, crosses the marginal ridge, and extends down a buccal or lingual groove.

-Split tooth: A split tooth is a complete fracture that starts in the crown of the tooth and extends subgingvially in a mesiodistal direction, usually through both marginal ridges and the proximal surfaces.
+Split tooth: A split tooth is a complete fracture that starts in the tooth’s crown and extends subgingivally in a mesiodistal direction, usually through both marginal ridges and the proximal surfaces.

 Vertical root fracture: A vertical root fracture is a complete or incomplete fracture from the root at any level and commonly runs buccolingually.